 Support the security of School buildings, grounds and equipment.

-Perform or oversee light maintenance of North Campus facilities including but not limited to changing light bulbs, moving school equipment between classrooms and buildings, setting up and tearing down chairs, bleachers, or podiums for school functions, referring for repair equipment and furniture and fixtures to the North Campus Vice President.
+Perform or oversee light maintenance of North Campus facilities, including, but not limited to, changing light bulbs, moving school equipment between classrooms and buildings, setting up and tearing down chairs, bleachers, or podiums for school functions, referring for repair equipment and furniture and fixtures to the North Campus Vice President.

 Operate industrial cleaning and maintenance equipment.

-Ensure cleanliness and general upkeep of all facilities and furniture and fixtures including but not limited to doors, windows, ceilings, light fixtures, and floors in classrooms, common areas, hallways, and bathrooms.
+Ensure cleanliness and general upkeep of all facilities and furniture and fixtures, including, but not limited to doors, windows, ceilings, light fixtures, and floors in classrooms, common areas, hallways, and bathrooms.

 Upkeep of grounds and landscaping including mowing and weeding and sidewalk snow removal.